polichtm/MCW-SAP-NetWeaver-on-Azure/Hands-on lab/Before the hands-on lab - SAP NetWeaver on Azure.md

 1. On the subscription blade, click **Access control (IAM)**.

-1. Review the list of user accounts, and verify that your user account has the Owner role assigned to it.
+1. Review the list of user accounts and verify that your user account has the Owner role assigned to it.

 ### Task 3: Validate the Global Administrator role in the Azure AD tenant associated with the Azure subscription